JuliaGeometry/Descartes.jl/docs/concept2.md

 ### Level1 - Structure

-Strucutre is considered, and code is generates for specific configurations.
+Structure is considered, and code is generates for specific configurations.

 ### Level2 - Values